spinnaker/governance/rfc/website-revamp.md

     * Design should accommodate video categorization or incorporate Youtube playlists
   * Implement community calendar page linked to Google Calendar
   * Implement featured videos and featured tweets area in newsletter template
+* Implement new functionality to enable readers to copy a code block with the click of a button

 ### Web/CSS
   * Create CSS theme(s) based on branding design